-Pregnant female workers have the right and obligation to stop working six weeks before and eight weeks after childbirth, and to receive medical assistance and a stipend representing wages, year-end bonuses and vacation pay plus vacation bonus.
+Pregnant female workers have the right and obligation to stop working 6 weeks before and eight weeks after childbirth, and to receive medical assistance and a stipend representing wages, year-end bonuses and vacation pay plus vacation bonus.
 These remunerations are paid by BPS and do not represent an additional cost to the employer.
+In the cases of multiple birth, preterm birth or when the newborn has low weight, this leave can be extended up to 18 weeks.
+In addition, if the newborn has any disease that due to its relevance requires the care of his mother, the maternity leave could be extended until the 6 months of the child.